TechEnchante/Crucible/README.md

 ![Crucible Logo](images/Crucible_Logo_Beta.jpeg "Forge Your Journey")

-> “After being impacted by a RIF, I found myself disoriented... no roadmap, no daily meetings, no yearly goals.
+> “After being impacted by a RIF, I found myself briefly disoriented... no roadmap, no daily meetings, no yearly goals.
 Just silence.”

 **Crucible** was born in that silence.
 It’s not just an app.
-It’s a way to rebuild your sense of momentum.
+It’s a way to rebuild your sense of momentum and personal purpose.
 One commit and one quest at a time.

 Crucible fuses **Git‑style structure** with **RuneScape‑style quests**.